Privacy Policy

 3.1 Legitimate Business Purposes

-We use the information we collect for legitimate business purposes, including but not limited to:
+We use the information we collect for legitimate business purposes, including:

 Service Delivery & Operations: